YXLiaw/Top-1000-Most-Streamed-Artists-on-Spotify-2020/README.md

 ### Overall Trend of Audio Features by Year
 ![Trend of features](https://user-images.githubusercontent.com/34255556/95596227-b17fd000-0a7f-11eb-9361-680bf11da7cb.png)</p>
 Average valence (positiveness) of music tracks have been declining since 1920s.
-Meanwhile, there has been a steady increase in emphasis of speechiness (presence of spoken words in a track) and loudness from 1940s.
+In contrast, there has been a steady increase in emphasis of speechiness (presence of spoken words in a track) and loudness from 1940s.

 ### Acousticness Distribution between Music Keys on Spotify
 ![Acousticness distribution](https://user-images.githubusercontent.com/34255556/95596206-ab89ef00-0a7f-11eb-844d-8808bf963ffb.png)</p>